NADH:ubiquinone reductase (non-electrogenic)

 This enzyme is a flavoprotein (FAD).
 It belongs to the family of oxidoreductases, specifically those acting on NADH or NADPH with other acceptors.
 The systematic name of this enzyme class is NADH:(quinone-acceptor) oxidoreductase.
 Other names in common use include reduced nicotinamide adenine dinucleotide (quinone) dehydrogenase, NADH-quinone oxidoreductase, NADH ubiquinone oxidoreductase, DPNH-menadione reductase, D-diaphorase, and NADH2 dehydrogenase (quinone), and mitochondrial (mt) complex I. This enzyme participates in oxidative phosphorylation.
 Several compounds are known to inhibit this enzyme, including AMP, and 2,4-dinitrophenol.
 NADH dehydrogenase is involved in the first step of the electron transport chain of oxidative phosphorylation (OXPHOS).
 Any change in the electron transport component caused by a mutation might effect the normal electron flow.
 This might be leading "an increase of bifurcation and generation of superoxidase radicals and increase oxidative stress in various types of cancer cells."

-In the electron transport chain NADH is mainly used to create a concentration gradient of hydrogen in order to make ATP.
-After NADH is oxidized to NAD^{+}, 4 hydrogens are pumped out.

 Structural studies

 Several structures are available of this enzyme, which is part of the respiratory chain.
 It is a multi-subunit enzyme in which this activity is located in the hydrophilic domain.
 The subunits of the membrane-embedded domain are responsible for proton translocation.